 Legally, The German Primate Center is a limited company (Ltd).
 At its inception in 1977, the Federal State of Lower Saxony and the Federal Republic of Germany signed a shareholders agreement.
 Both shareholders hold 50 percent of the shares of the institute.
-The funding of personnel and material resources from federal and state government (without third-party funds) was approx. 16,4 millions EUR in 2017.
+The funding of personnel and material resources from federal and state government (without third-party funds) was approx. 17.7 millions of EUR in 2022.

 Third Party Funding

-The scientists of the DPZ spent approx. 5,1 millions of Euros from research funding organizations such as the German Research Foundation (DFG) in 2017.
-This corresponds to about 31 % of the amount of funding from federal and state governments (basic funding).
-Thus, the DPZ was able to keep the third party funding at a overall high level over the last years.
+The scientists of the DPZ spent approx. 9.8 millions of Euros from research funding organizations such as the German Research Foundation (DFG) in 2022.
+This corresponds to about 55 % of the amount of funding from federal and state governments (basic funding).
+Thus, the DPZ was able to increase the third party funding over the last years.

 The DPZ is internationally focused.
-In December 2017, 21% of the 429 employees came from abroad or had a dual citizenship.
-The 88 employees come from 36 nations.
-In addition to Germany, Italy and France, many employees come from India, the USA, Iran and Spain.
+In December 2022, 27 % of the 480 employees came from abroad or had a dual citizenship.
+The 130 employees come from 41 nations.
+In addition to Germany, Italy and France, many employees come from India, the USA, Iran, Turkey and Spain.

 Annual budget report 2020 (German)